Skip to main content

 cp .env.example .env

-Open the .env file and specify your unique FT_ACCOUNT_PRIVATE_KEY.
+Open the .env file and specify the unique credentials for the node:

 Your private key must be different from the account that you use with your Inference Node.